 * Temperature – 15-24°C

 * Relative Humidity – 40-65%

 A wood floor should not be installed anywhere that suffers from damp.
 We advise the following site preparation checks to rule out obvious causes, but please bear in mind that damp is seasonal and may not be evident at the time of inspection.
-If you have any concerns about damp you should consult an expert before you order your wood flooring, and make sure any issues are resolved before the flooring is delivered.
+If you have any concerns about damp you should consult an expert before you order your wood flooring, and ensure that any issues are resolved before it's delivered.

 Check that any solid ground floor subfloors have an effective damp-proof membrane.
 If this is not the case, do not proceed with installation until this is rectified.
 Broadleaf Ultra Dry is a paint on moisture barrier that can be easily applied to concrete sub-floors.
 It is compatible with Broadleaf Ultra Dry adhesive for glue fixing and be used under a floated floor.
 You must not breach it with floor fixings.

 Check that air bricks below suspended floors have not been removed or blocked up and that air circulation is sufficient to prevent moisture build up and that existing joists show no signs of moisture damage.